Dharbandora taluka

-Dharbandora is a taluka of Goa state, India, with an estimated population of 30,000 to 40,000.
+Dharbandora is a taluka in the Kushavati district of Goa state, India, with an estimated population of 30,000 to 40,000.

 History

 The creation of a new Dharbandora Taluka, the 12th Taluka in Goa, was announced by the Chief Minister of Goa Digambar Kamat on 25 March 2010, in his budget speech before the Goa Legislative Assembly.
 A Committee chaired by the Revenue Minister of Goa Jose Philip D'Souza steered the creation of the Taluka.

 By a 16 March 2011 notification, the Government of Goa notified the 18 villages of Aglote, Bandoli, Camarconda, Caranzol, Codli, Colem, Cormonem, Darbandora, Gangem, Molem, Moissal, Piliem, Sancordem, Sangod, Sigao, Sonauli, Surla and Usgao to incorporate the Dharbandora Taluka.
 Gangem and Usgao were carved out from Ponda taluka while all the remaining villages were earlier a part of the Sanguem Taluka.
 However, there was resistance from the people of Gangem and Usgao villages against the decision of including both villages in the Dharbandora Taluka.
 Vide another notification dated 20 May 2011, the villages of Gangem and Usgao were reverted to Ponda taluka.

 Dharbandora Taluka came into existence as a part of the South Goa district on 4 April 2011.
 Satish R. Prabhu was the first Mamlatdar of the Dharbandora Taluka.